-Helping you handle your Electrical and Electronic Equipment, WEEE Waste Collection
+Helping you handle your WEEE Waste Collection (Electronic and Electrical Waste)

 The Waste Electric and Electronic Equipment (WEEE) Regulations 2013 became law in the UK on January 1, 2014.

-They set out what must be done to deal with the two million items of e-waste we dispose of every year.
+They set out what must be done to deal with the two million items of waste electrical equipment we recycle and dispose of every year.

-WEEE Waste Collection: Electrical eWaste Collection, Recycling and Disposal
+WEEE Solutions: Electrical e-Waste Collection, Recycling and Disposal

 Electrical waste can contain potentially dangerous substances such as mercury, PCBs, lead, and coolants.

-Each category of Waste Electric and Electronic Equipment waste has its own rules for shredding, disassembly, and recycling, so dealing with e-waste can be a complicated matter.
+Each category of Waste Electrical and Electronic Equipment waste has its own rules for shredding, disassembly, and WEEE recycling, so dealing with e-waste can be a complicated matter.
 Find out more about DEFRA guidelines.